Lesson 2 of 6

 F. The Kings Conquered by Joshua (Joshua 12:7-24)

-These verses list the lands and the thirty-one kings conquered by Joshua and the Israelites west of the Jordan River.
+These verses list the lands and the 31 kings conquered by Joshua and the Israelites west of the Jordan River.

 12. Dividing the Land for an Inheritance (Joshua 13:1-21:45)

-The land captured by Israel, both east and west of the Jordan River, is divided among the twelve tribes of Israel.
+The land captured by Israel, both east and west of the Jordan River, is divided and distributed by lots among the twelve tribes of Israel according to God’s will

 A. Introduction: The Land Still Unconquered and the Command to Divide the Land (Joshua 13:1-7)

 The Lord lists for Joshua the parts of Canaan still unconquered by the Israelites and promises to drive out the inhabitants of those lands.
-The Lord also commands Joshua to divide the land of Canaan for an inheritance to nine and a half tribes of Israel.
+The Lord also commands Joshua to divide the land of Canaan for an inheritance to nine tribes plus one half-tribe of Israel.

 B. The Land East of the Jordan Given by Moses to Israelite Tribes (Joshua 13:8-33)

-The text lists the lands and cities east of the Jordan River given by Moses to the other two and a half tribes of Israel: Reuben, Gad, and the half-tribe of Manasseh.
+The text lists the lands and cities east of the Jordan River given by Moses to the other two tribes and a half-tribe of Israel: Reuben (15-23), Gad (24-28), and the half-tribe of Manasseh (29-33).

 C. The Land West of the Jordan Given by Eleazar and Joshua to Israelite Tribes (Joshua 14:1-19:51)